Co-designing a better, digital legal future

 After 25 years of helping people access justice, Justice Connect is working to scale its impact.
 Millions of Australians have legal problems each year and do not access help.
 Justice Connect and its network of pro bono lawyers want to do more to assist.

 Traditionally, when a service model involves helping people, scaling involves finding more people to do the helping.
 For us, this means more staff at Justice Connect processing requests for assistance and placement with lawyers.
 With funding for legal services scarce, this is difficult and costly.
 So over the last year, we have been looking at different strategies to make the most of our fantastic people – Justice Connect’s staff and network of pro bono lawyers – so that their work can have the biggest impact.
 In particular, we’ve been looking to digital innovation strategies.
-How can legal technology improve access to justice?
+How can legal technology increase access to justice?